Global Women’s Health and Equity

 Site: Women’s College Hospital (Toronto); Moi Teaching and Referral Hospital (Eldoret, Kenya)

-Application Deadline: Submit Application Form by July 1st of each year (for the following academic year)
+Application Deadline: Submit Application Form by July 1, 2022

 ** Applications must be graduates of Canadians or American Obstetrics and Gynaecology residency programs

 Please forward a CV as well as a letter of interest in our fellowship program.
-Additionally, please provide 3 written references (either electronically signed PDF or faxed 416-978-8350).
+Additionally, please provide 3 written references (electronically signed PDF).